circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 ### Best Practices
 {:.no_toc}

-In addition to the basic setup steps, it is best practice to include downloading CocoaPods specs from the CircleCI mirror (up to 70% faster) and linting the Swift code together with the `build-and-test` job:
+In addition to the basic setup steps, if you are using Cocoapods 1.7 and lower, it is best practice to include downloading CocoaPods specs from the CircleCI mirror (up to 70% faster) and linting the Swift code together with the `build-and-test` job: